replit/kaboom/README.md

 ### Dev

-use examples to test / add features
+Use examples to test / add features

 1. `npm run dev`
 1. go to http://localhost:8000/examples